TRACKER LAUNCH DATE ASTRONOMY SPACEX CONTROVERSY FAQ REFLECT ORBITAL

 20% SunTARGET INTENSITY

 Reflect Orbital's full commercial vision: a pole-to-pole sun-synchronous constellation delivering coordinated mirror passes over solar farms, entertainment venues, and military targets.
 Sun-synchronous orbit keeps every satellite in near-constant sunlight.
-The 4,000-satellite figure has attracted the most criticism from astronomers and the IAU, who argue it would fundamentally alter the shared night sky.
+The 2030 target is 4,000 satellites; the long-term commercial build-out extends to 50,000 or more.
+Both figures have attracted heavy criticism from astronomers and the IAU, who argue the full constellation would fundamentally alter the shared night sky.

 Pass Tracking Goes Live at EARENDIL-1 Launch